AntoManuele/2048-game/README.md

 # 2048-game
 *Reproduction of 2048 game in C with Allegro library.*

-The aim of the work is to study and implement the game algorithm, giving very little importance to graphics.
+The aim of the work is to study and implement the game algorithm with multithreaded programming, giving very little importance to graphics.

 <p>Commands to run the game (Linux systems):<p>